k-bosko/k-bosko.github.io/_posts/2019-09-03-Insight-Data-Science-Fellows.md

 image:
   feature: insight-data-science.png
   credit: "Insight Data Science"
-excerpt: "In this post, I scrape INSIGHT Data Science Fellows, clean the data, perform EDA and a hypothesis test via bootstrapping"
+excerpt: "In this post, I scrape Insight Data Science Fellows, clean the data, perform EDA and a hypothesis test via bootstrapping"
 ---
+{% include figure image_path="/assets/images/posts/insight-data-science-1000.jpg" alt="Insight Data Science webpage" caption="INSIGHT Data Science" %}

 The [INSIGHT Data Science Fellows Program](https://www.insightdatascience.com) is a competitive fellowship targeted at academics from the top universities.
 It helps recent PhDs and Postdocs to find a prestigious job as data scientists in the industry.
 {: .text-justify}